 If you're interested in learning more about how to get a medical marijuana card in Florida, click here.

-Qualified medical marijuana patients are allowed to possess up to a 70-day supply of marijuana at any given time and all marijuana products in possession of a patient must remain in their original packaging.
+Qualified medical marijuana patients are allowed to possess up to a 70-day supply of non-smokable marijuana at any given time and all marijuana products in possession of a patient must remain in their original packaging.
 Definitive quantities in relation to a 70-day supply are determined by a patient's physician and may be higher or lower than others depending on the patient’s required medicinal usage.
+However, this does not apply to smokable forms of marijuana.
+Qualified physicians may order up to six 35-day supplies of medical marijuana in a form for smoking within each certification, and a 35-day order may not exceed 2.5 ounces of smokable medical marijuana.
+Qualified patients may only possess up to 4 ounces of medical marijuana in a form for smoking at any given time.

-Similar to possession laws, qualified patients or designated caregivers may purchase up to a 70-day supply of marijuana products from state-licensed Medical Marijuana Treatment Centers.
+Similar to possession laws, qualified patients or designated caregivers may purchase up to a 70-day supply of non-smokable marijuana products from state-licensed Medical Marijuana Treatment Centers.
+For smokable forms of marijuana, 2.5 ounces is considered a 35-day supply, though this does not supersede the 4-ounce possession limit.
+Where to Buy

 Under no circumstance is medical marijuana allowed to be consumed by anyone other than qualifying patients.
 Marijuana in Florida may only be consumed by qualifying patients for medical use.
 Medical use means the purchase, possession, consumption, transport or ingestion of marijuana by a qualifying patient or caregiver to treat a debilitating medical condition.